 🥇 1.
 Baratza Encore ESP – Best Overall

-The Baratza Encore ESP is the upgraded version of the legendary Encore—the grinder that's been recommended by coffee nerds for over a decade.
-The "ESP" version adds finer adjustments specifically for espresso, making it the most versatile option under $200.
+The Baratza Encore ESP is the upgraded version of the OG Encore—the grinder that's been recommended by coffee nerds for over a decade.
+The "ESP" version adds finer adjustments specifically for espresso, so it handles everything from pour-over to Moka pot without breaking a sweat.

 Specifications: